 British historian Simon Schama was struck by the relations between Māori and non-Māori when he visited New Zealand in 2010.
 ‘Maori, and the descendants of intermarriages that go back deep into the 19th century, are to be found in every leading walk of life in the country.
 Of course there have been serious problems of unequal social opportunity, of street gangs.
 But if there is anywhere in the post-colonial world where two cultural worlds truly live an engaged life alongside each other, it’s in New Zealand.’1

 From the 1970s New Zealand made a steadily stronger commitment to biculturalism – the idea that the Māori and Pākehā cultures could exist on equal terms.
 Major policy changes to reflect biculturalism were made by government departments and other state agencies.
-One of the most noticeable changes was made by the education system in response to declining use of the Māori language.
-By the 1970s this was in danger of disappearing and initiatives such as kōhanga reo (Māori-language pre-schools), kura (schools) and wānanga (universities) were set up to revive the language.
+One of the most noticeable changes was made by the education system in response to declining use of the Māori language, which was in danger of disappearing by the 1970s.
+In response, initiatives such as kōhanga reo (Māori-language pre-schools), kura (schools) and wānanga (universities) were set up to revive the language.

 Many New Zealanders learnt about a Māori world largely invisible to them through the works of Māori writers such as Witi Ihimaera and Patricia Grace.
 Early short stories by both writers appeared in the 1970s in Te Ao Hou (the new world), a magazine published by the Department of Maori Affairs.

 Changing attitudes between Māori and Pākehā were evident among the public as well as within official agencies.
 The 1974 funeral of Prime Minister Norman Kirk included traditional Māori mourning ceremonies.
 The Māori land march of 1975, led by the formidable Te Rarawa elder Whina Cooper, brought Māori political issues to the centre of national life, where they have generally remained.
-In 1984 Te Māori, a major exhibition of traditional Māori arts and culture, toured museums in several large US cities and created more international attention than any previous New Zealand exhibition.
+In 1984 Te Māori, a major exhibition of traditional Māori arts and culture, toured museums in several large US cities, gaining more overseas attention than any previous New Zealand exhibition.

 Since the 1980s changes in the relationship between Māori and Pākehā have been major and irreversible.
 Māori have become highly visible in all aspects of New Zealand life, and open about, and proud of, their cultural identity.
 The Māori language is increasingly learned and used by non-Māori as well as Māori.
-Although Māori are still under-represented in professions and over-represented in prisons, specialist media such as Māori Television and successful individuals such as the singer Anika Moa and netball player Temepara George have transformed the image of Māori in the minds of non-Māori.
+Although Māori are still under-represented in professions and over-represented in prisons, specialist media such as Māori Television and successful individuals such as the singer Anika Moa and netball player and coach Noeline Taurua have transformed the image of Māori in the minds of non-Māori.

 Belich, James.
 Paradise reforged: a history of the New Zealanders from the 1880s to the year 2000.
 Auckland: Penguin, 2001.